Brittany: The Kingdom of Brittany

 At the beginning of the medieval era, Brittany was divided among three kingdoms, Domnonea, Cornouaille and Broërec.
 These realms eventually merged into a single state during the 9th century.
 The unification of Brittany was carried out by Nominoe, king between 845 and 851 and considered as the Breton Pater Patriae.
+Among the immigrant Britons, there were some clergymen who helped the evangelisation of the region, which was still pagan, particularly in rural areas.

 His son Erispoe secured the independence of the new kingdom of Brittany and won the Battle of Jengland against Charles the Bald.
 The Bretons won another war in 867, and the kingdom reached then its maximum extent: It received parts of Normandy, Maine and Anjou and the Channel Islands.

 Viking occupation

 Brittany was heavily attacked by the Vikings at the beginning of the 10th century.
 The kingdom lost its eastern territories, including Normandy and Anjou, and the county of Nantes was given to Fulk I of Anjou in 909.
-However, Nantes was seized by the Vikings in 914.
+Nantes was seized by the Vikings in 914.
 At this time Brittany was also called Lydwiccum.

-The Duchy of Brittany
+Duchy of Brittany

 Nantes was eventually liberated by Alan II of Brittany in 937 with the support of his godbrother King Æthelstan of England.

 Alan II totally expelled the Vikings from Brittany and recreated a strong Breton state.
 For aiding in removing the problem, Alan paid homage to Louis IV of France (who was Æthelstan's nephew and had returned from England in the same year as Alan II) and thus Brittany ceased to be a kingdom and became a duchy.

 Norman allies

-Several Breton lords helped William the Conqueror to invade England and received large estates there (e.g. William's double-second cousin Alan Rufus and the latter's brother Brian of Brittany).
+Several Breton lords helped William the Conqueror to invade England and the Bretons formed over a third of the landing force in 1066.
+They received large estates there (e.g. William's double-second cousin Alan Rufus and the latter's brother Brian of Brittany).
+The Bretons helped to liberate the Cornish, replacing Anglo-Saxon land owners.
 Some of these lords were powerful rivals.